HA4ever37/D1Mini_OLED_MQTT/README.md

 * Ability to print messages on screen or accept commands from an MQTT subscribed topic
 * Active http server to show debugging messages instead of using Serial monitor
 * SPIFFS read/write abitily so you can upload files to your ESP8266 easily
-* Compressed Gz HTML files to save space
+* Compressed gzip HTML files to save space
 * DNS Server for easy initial setup
 * SSDP Server so your ESP8266 can be seen as wifi device when connected to your wifi network